 You will be advised about your data protection rights and your right to make subject access request.

 Money laundering legislation

 A verbal or written assessment of the prospects of your claim being successful and a schedule of loss will be provided to you.
 You will be invited to attend a follow-up meeting to discuss this.
-If you wish to proceed with a potential claim, I will;
+If you wish to proceed with a potential claim, we will;

 ask you about your preferred method of communication, for example, whether by email, post, text or phone;

 notify Acas of your potential claim to the Employment Tribunal;

 if necessary, ask you to provide identification documentation;

 ask you to agree to the Law at Work's terms and conditions and remind you of your cooling off period.